rajputshivamsingh510/rajputshivamsingh510/README.md

 <p align="center">
-I build machine learning and data-driven projects — from predictive models to computer vision systems — and I'm currently deepening my skills in Transformers and Generative AI (LangChain).
+I build machine learning and data-driven projects — from predictive models to computer vision systems — and I'm currently deepening my skills in Transformers and Generative AI (LangChain and LLMs).
 </p>

 ---